 The Association's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America.
-The primary purpose of the Association is to make available a long-term, stable source of cost-effective workers' compensation insurance protection for its members, which consist of Prince William County and the Prince William - Manassas Regional Adult Detention Center.
+The primary purpose of the Association is to make available a long-term, stable source of cost-effective workers' compensation insurance protection for its members, which consist of Prince William County, Virginia (the "County") and the Prince William - Manassas Regional Adult Detention Center.
 The Association operates in a manner similar to an insurance company.
-The Association is considered a blended component unit of Prince William County.
+The Association is considered a blended component unit of the County.
 These financial statements are presented using the economic resources measurement focus and accrual basis of accounting.
 The three basic financial statements presented are as follows:

 - Statements of Net Position These statements present information reflecting the Association's assets, liabilities, and net position.
 The Association's net position represents total assets less total liabilities.
-The statements of net position are categorized as to current and noncurrent assets and liabilities.
+The Statements of Net Position are categorized as to current and noncurrent assets and liabilities.
 For purposes of the financial statements, current assets and liabilities are those assets and liabilities with immediate liquidity or which are collectible or becoming due within 12 months of the statement date. - Statements of Revenues, Expenses, and Changes in Net Position These statements reflect the operating revenues and expenses, as well as non-operating revenues and expenses, and surplus distributions, if any, during the fiscal year.
 The major source of operating revenues is premium income and of non-operating revenue is investment income.
 The major operating expenses are losses and loss adjustment expenses related to claims, excess reinsurance premiums, and general administration expenses.
-The change in net position for the Association is similar to net profit or loss for a group self-insurance association. - Statements of Cash Flows The statements of cash flows are presented on the direct method of reporting, which reflects cash flows from operating and investing activities.
+The change in net position for the Association is similar to net profit or loss for a group self-insurance association. - Statements of Cash Flows The Statements of Cash Flows are presented on the direct method of reporting, which reflects cash flows from operating, investing, and financing activities.
 Cash collections and payments are reflected in these statements to arrive at the net increase or decrease in cash and cash equivalents for the fiscal year. - Notes to the Basic Financial Statements The notes to the basic financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
 The notes to the basic financial statements can be found following the statements of cash flows.

-The table on the next page summarizes the financial position and results of operations of the Association as of and for the fiscal years ended June 30, 2020, 2019, and 2018.
+The table on the next page summarizes the financial position and results of operations of the Association, as of and for the fiscal years ended June 30, 2023, 2022, and 2021.

-Management's Discussion and Analysis (Unaudited) June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) June 30, 2023 and 2022